The terms and conditions that comes with being a good girl is stifling me.

 I no longer crave to laugh at things that are not funny to me, and feel odd because they do not.

-I no longer want to be good, I want to be me.
+I no longer want to be good, I want to be me in all my complexities and without apologies.

 I do not want my right for preferences stifled.
 I want to explore.
 Find different versions of me and test how they respond to the world.